 Ghosn has been seen only once in public since his detention, in a dramatic court appearance.

 He had clearly lost a lot of weight but seemed otherwise in good health.
+He passionately proclaimed his innocence and his love for Nissan, a company he is widely credited with saving from the brink of bankruptcy.

 “I have been wrongly accused and unfairly detained based on merit less and unsubstantiated accusations,” Ghosn told a packed courtroom.